The starter battery is used to start up the electrical system and drive the starter motor as well as other electrical equipment in the car.

 - Never smoke near the battery.

-The life of the battery is affected by several factors, including driving conditions and climate.
-Battery starting capacity decreases gradually with time and therefore needs to be recharged if the car is not used for a longer time or when it is only driven short distances.
+The service life of the battery is affected by several factors, including factors such as the number of starts, discharging, driving style, driving conditions, climatic conditions, etc. Battery starting capacity decreases gradually with time and therefore needs to be recharged if the car is not used for a long time or when it is only driven short distances.
 Extreme cold further limits starting capacity.
+If the starter battery is discharged a large number of times, it will negatively affect the service life.

 Specifications for starter battery